Ultra6119/airbnb-clone-project/README.md

 - Understand scalable backend systems and relational databases
 - Practice implementing API security and CI/CD pipelines
 - Collaborate using Git, GitHub, and team-based practices
+## CI/CD Pipeline

+The Airbnb Clone project uses a Continuous Integration and Continuous Deployment (CI/CD) pipeline to ensure efficient, automated delivery of code changes.

+### 🛠 Tools Used

+- **GitHub Actions**: Automates testing, linting, and deployment workflows on every push and pull request.
+- **Docker**: Used to containerize the application for consistent development, testing, and deployment across environments.

+### 🔄 Workflow Overview

+1. **Code Push**
+   - Developer pushes code to GitHub
+2. **Automated Tests**
+   - GitHub Actions runs backend tests (e.g., Django tests)
+3. **Linting**
+   - Code quality is checked using tools like `flake8` or `black`
+4. **Docker Build**
+   - Docker image is built and tagged with version
+5. **Deployment**
+   - Successful builds are deployed to a staging or production server (e.g., via Heroku, AWS, or another platform)

+### ✅ Benefits

+- Catches errors early
+- Ensures consistent code quality
+- Enables fast and safe deployments

 ## API Security